Loyd Sigmon

-Loyd C. Sigmon (May 6, 1909 – June 2, 2004) was born in Stigler, Oklahoma to a cattle-ranching family.
+Loyd C. Sigmon (May 6, 1909 – June 2, 2004) was an American radio broadcaster, best known as the creator and namesake of Sig Alert.

+Early life

+Sigmon was born in Stigler, Oklahoma to a cattle-ranching family.
 He soon became interested in radio, earning his amateur ("ham") radio license at age 14.
 His broadcasting career began in 1932 at the Boston Short Wave and Television Laboratories.
 In 1941 he was hired as an engineer for MacMillan Petroleum Company's flagship radio station, KMPC, in Los Angeles, California.
 That job was interrupted by World War II; he served in the United States Army Signal Corps on General Dwight D. Eisenhower's staff.

+Career

 Sigmon resumed his job in Los Angeles after the war, rising to the position of Executive Vice President with Gene Autry's Golden West Broadcasters, which owned eight radio and two television stations on the west coast, including KMPC.